trodlop/Codeword-Solver/README.md

 Use data.py to input the board matrix and the provided key for the puzzle, tyhen just run solver.py and watch as it solves the puzzle.

 NOTE: There is a major problem with that dictionary file that is provided, where conjugated words are not included in the dictionary and hence the program will not recognize them.
-For example, car is a "valid" word as it appears in the dictionary, but cars is "not valid" as it does not appear in the dictionary.
+For example, run is a "valid" word as it appears in the dictionary, but runs, running, ran, etc. are "not valid" as they do not appear in the dictionary.